5 Biggest Marketing Challenges for Dentists (And what to do about them.)

 Do I really need a marketing agency?
 (Important)

-Our company is also the Sole Judge for WIX’s Worldwide SEO Competition.
+for 2016.
+Our company is also the Sole Judge for WIX’s Worldwide SEO Competition

 - They never guarantee results.